 - Over 40 languages to learn

-- Native speaker conversations keep the lessons interesting
+- Native-speaker conversations keep the lessons interesting

-- Can be synced on all devices
+- It can be synced on all devices

 Cons